opendocsg/slw-judgments-backfill/2012_SGHC_77/report.md

 14     The real question in this appeal is what happens when a request for further arguments has been filed but there is no response from the DJ before the time for appeal runs out.
 As noted above, O 56 r 2(2) makes provision for this eventuality in the High Court.
 This rule was interpreted in _Aberdeen_

-_Asset Management Asia v Fraser & Neave_ [2001] 4 SLR 441 (“ _Aberdeen Asset Management_ ”) to mean that, if no reply is given, the time period for allowing an appeal starts from the end of the 14 days:
+_Asset Management Asia v Fraser & Neave_ <span class="citation">[2001] 4 SLR 441</span> (“ _Aberdeen Asset Management_ ”) to mean that, if no reply is given, the time period for allowing an appeal starts from the end of the 14 days:

 ... on the date the aggrieved party is informed by the Registrar that the judge does not require further argument or on the expiry of the 14 days limited, as the case may be, the aggrieved party may then proceed with the appeal to this court.